KICKOFF: 3:30 p.m. ET

 Controlling Turnovers and Penalties

 The UConn offense is turning the ball over 2.5 times per game, giving the ball away three times each against UCF, URI, and Syracuse.
-Some are just bad luck, and hopefully turnover luck works in UConn’s favor in the near future.
-Some of the turnovers have been avoidable, and hopefully the team is getting smarter across the season and can curb those as well.
+Some of the turnovers have been avoidable, and hopefully, the team is getting smarter across the season and can curb those as well.

 Banged Up Huskies